reiver/star-wars-toy-photography/README.md

 A Disney **Star Wars Elite Series Premium Action Figure** costs about USD $20.

-If you are interested in these _Star Wars action figures_ for your _Star Wars toy photography_ I would recommend getting the **Death Trooper*
+If you are interested in these _Star Wars action figures_ for your _Star Wars toy photography_ I would recommend getting the **Death Trooper**.

 In fact, the _Star Wars toy photography_ I have seen with Disney's _10 inch scale_ _Star Wars Elite Series Premium Action Figures_ has been with the **Death Trooper**